-Apixaban (Eliquis®) dabigatran etexilate mesylate (Pradaxa®), edoxaban tosylate (Savaysa®), rivaroxaban (Xarelto®) and warfarin (Coumadin®, Jantoven®) are oral anticoagulants that are Food and Drug Administration (FDA)-approved for the various cardiovascular indications outlined in Table 2.15 Warfarin, has been the principle oral anticoagulant for more than 60 years and has extensive, well established data demonstrating its safety and efficacy in all of its FDA-approved indications.
-Apixaban, edoxaban tosylate and rivaroxaban are selective factor Xa inhibitors while dabigatran etexilate mesylate is a direct thrombin inhibitor (DTI).
-The newer novel oral anticoagulants are approved to reduce the risk of stroke and systemic embolism in patients with nonvalvular atrial fibrillation (AF).14 Apixaban, dabigatran etexilate mesylate and rivaroxaban are also approved for the treatment and prophylaxis deep vein thrombosis (DVT) and pulmonary embolism (PE), whereas edoxaban tosylate has approval for the treatment of DVT and PE.
-Additionally, apixaban and rivaroxaban are indicated for DVT prophylaxis which may lead to PE in patients undergoing knee or hip replacement surgery.14
+Apixaban (Eliquis®) dabigatran etexilate mesylate (Pradaxa®), rivaroxaban (Xarelto®) and warfarin (Coumadin®, Jantoven®) are oral anticoagulants that are Food and Drug Administration (FDA)-approved for the various cardiovascular indications outlined in Table 2.1-4 Warfarin, has been the principle oral anticoagulant for more than 60 years and has extensive, well established data demonstrating its safety and efficacy in all of its FDA-approved indications.5-7 Apixaban and rivaroxaban are selective factor Xa inhibitors while dabigatran etexilate mesylate is a direct thrombin inhibitor (DTI).
+All are novel oral anticoagulants that are approved to reduce the risk of stroke and systemic embolism in patients with nonvalvular atrial fibrillation (AF).1-3 Rivaroxaban and apixaban are also indicated for the prophylaxis of deep vein thrombosis (DVT), which may lead to pulmonary embolism (PE) in patients undergoing knee or hip replacement surgery.1.3 Rivaroxaban and dabigatran etexilate mesylate have the indication of treatment and reduction in the risk of recurrence of DVT and PE in patients who have previously been treated.2.3

-Warfarin is a vitamin K antagonist (VKA) that works by interfering with the synthesis of vitamin K dependent clotting factors and anticoagulant proteins C and S. Specifically, warfarin inhibits the vitamin K epoxide reductase enzyme complex, resulting in the blockade of the regeneration of vitamin K1 epoxide.
-Conversely, the new oral anticoagulants target a single enzyme involved in the coagulation cascade.
+Warfarin is a vitamin K antagonist (VKA) that works by interfering with the synthesis of vitamin K dependent clotting factors and anticoagulant proteins C and S. Specifically, warfarin inhibits the vitamin K epoxide reductase enzyme complex, resulting in the blockade of the regeneration of vitamin K1 epoxide.4-7 Conversely, the new oral anticoagulants target a single enzyme involved in the coagulation cascade.
 Dabigatran etexilate mesylate is a prodrug that is converted to dabigatran, a potent, competitive inhibitor of thrombin.
 As a DTI, dabigatran inhibits the conversion of fibrinogen into fibrin; thereby, inhibiting the development of a thrombus.
 Both free and fibrin-bound thrombin and thrombin-induced platelet aggregation are inhibited by dabigatran etexilate mesylate.
-Apixaban, edoxaban tosylate and rivaroxaban selectively inhibit factor Xa, thereby preventing the generation of thrombin and ultimately preventing platelet activation and the formation of fibrin clots.
-And the province of t
+Apixaban and rivaroxaban both selectively inhibit factor Xa, thereby preventing the generation of thrombin and ultimately preventing platelet activation and the formation of fibrin clots.
+Warfarin is available generically while apixaban, dabigatran etexilate mesylate and rivaroxaban are branded oral anticoagulants.